belatrix/WebAllStars/README.md

 **Linux - Ubuntu/Debian**

-1- Open your terminal and execute the next commands
+1-1- Open your terminal and execute the next commands
 ```bash
 sudo apt-get update && sudo apt-get install git-core curl build-essential openssl libssl-dev
 ```
-2- Then cloning the nodeJS repository in a desired location
+1.2- Then cloning the nodeJS repository in a desired location
 ```bash
 git clone https://github.com/nodejs/node.git node && cd node
 ```
-3- If you wish choose a version, but if you want to work with the latest skip this step
+1.3- If you wish choose a version, but if you want to work with the latest skip this step
 ```bash
 git checkout v4.4.3
 ```
-4- Creating the makefile
+1.4- Creating the makefile
 ```bash
 ./configure
 ```
-5- Preparing the installation
+1.5- Preparing the installation
 ```bash
 make
 ```
-6- Installing
+1.6- Installing
 ```bash
 sudo make install
 ```

-**Installing Bower**
+#2.
+Installing Bower
 ```bash
 npm install -g bower
 ```
 for more details visit [Bower website] (http://bower.io/)

-**Installing GULP**
+#3.
+Installing GULP
 ```bash
 npm install -g gulp
 ```
 for more details visit [Bower website] (http://gulpjs.com/)

-**Installing Bower-installer**
+#4.
+Installing Bower-installer
 ```bash
 npm install -g bower-installer
 ```
-for more details visit [Bower-installer site] (https://www.npmjs.com/package/bower-installer) Finally use a simple command to install all
+for more details visit [Bower-installer site] (https://www.npmjs.com/package/bower-installer)

+#5.
+Finally use a simple command to install all

 `npm install`